Plant your garden without feeling aches and pains

 Flowers, trees, shrubs, fruits and vegetables come to life during the warmer months.
-This colorful scenery looks pretty, but often the hard work in maintaining landscape takes a toll on your body.
-The National Gardening Association advises taking at least 10 minutes to prepare yourself before planting, which can help prevent soreness in the long-run.
+This colorful scenery looks pretty, but often, the hard work in maintaining landscape takes a toll on your body.

 “Gardening is one kind of physical activity which is often overlooked.
 The physical demands can be quite significant.
 Proper preparation is key to preventing injuries.
 This includes a gentle warm up and stretching before and afterwards,” says Dr. Marc Hilgers, a sports medicine physician with Advocate Medical Group in Aurora, Ill.